bersavosh/XRB-LrLx_pub/README.md

   - Thanks to Nina Gusinskaia for poiting out these issues and providing the data.
 - **2022 update 1**
   - Data re-organized into multiple `csv` files based on source classes to facilitate contributions and updates.
-  - Plotting script updated to incorporate better practices and switch dependence from `astropy` tables to `pandas` dataframes.
+  - Plotting script updated to incorporate better practices and switch dependencies from pickles and `astropy` tables to `pandas` dataframes.

 ## Warnings and cautions